 Heating and Cooling Energy Saving Tip #1: Check Your HVAC Filters Monthly

 With cooler weather setting in, your heating and cooling system kicks into higher gear to keep your home comfortable.
 That’s why during these heavy-use months it becomes especially important to check your furnace’s air filter once a month.
 A dirty filter slows the flow of air through your home.
 This makes the system work harder and use more energy.

-To keep your system running efficiently, now is also a great time to schedule your annual professional system tune-up.
+To keep your system running efficiently, now is also a great time to schedule your annual professional HVAC system tune-up.